dannytylee/outages-eda-modeling/README.md

 From the permutation test, we reject the null hypothesis because 0.0 is less than the 0.05 pre-defined cutoff value.
 Thus, the missingness of CAUSE.CATEGORY.DETAIL is MAR, dependent on TOTAL.CUSTOMERS.

+## Hypothesis Testing

+**Severe weather' and Intentional attack**

+Null Hypothesis: The distribution of outage duration with cause of 'severe weather' and 'intentional attack' are drawn from the same distribution and any observed difference is due to random chance

+Alternative Hypothesis: The distributions of outage duration with cause of 'severe weather' and 'intentional attack' are drawn from different population distributions

+<iframe
+  src="assets/hyp_test.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 **Data Cleaning**
 ```py
 # Removes three unnecessary rows above column names and unnecessary columns